twobitfool/linkedin-auth-bug/README.md

 stuck.
 When that happens, any API calls with the new token will use the old permissions (for up to 5 minutes).

-You can run this app to demonstrate the problem, or you can just read the rest of this README (to avoid all the setup) 😜
+You can run this app to demonstrate the problem...
+Or you can just read this README (to avoid all the pain of setting up your dev enivronment) 😜

 ## When does this happen?

 ![Visual of the scenario where the auth uses the old token](./public/ghost-token.png)

+## Impact

 This makes development difficult.
 Any time you make a change to the permission scopes, new tokens may keep using the old permission (from a previous token) for